 - Sidebar – Roam Research takes inspiration from the people’s love of multi-tasking and includes a sidebar feature where you can work on your main note and open another note all at the same time.
 You can do this by simply pressing SHIFT and clicking on the actual tag or title.
 This is especially helpful when cross-checking information, which is one of the key features of this application.

 While other note-taking applications take pride in their open, canvas-like approach, people who find these overwhelming can turn to Roam Research and enjoy its hierarchical and interconnecting note and page system.
 Aside from keeping your notes in a seemingly “endless” yet organized stream of thoughts, this system is also a great way to study your notes organically.

 What are some things you need to look out for?

 Since Roam Research is a fairly new application with lots of room for improvement, there are two things you need to watch out for.
 First, Roam Research currently does not have a mobile version, which means that you can only access it through the web browser.
 Second, it does not have an API (Application Programming Interface) which prevents it from integrating itself with other applications.

 What do the people say?

-As a student, I used to dread physically writing notes – not until I discovered that I can take them digitally.
-With Roam, I can organize my thoughts and notes just as how I imagined them in my brain.
+As a student, I used to dread physically writing notes – not until I discovered that I could take them digitally.
+With Roam, I can organize my thoughts and notes just as I imagined them in my brain.
 Despite its hierarchical and free-flowing approach to note-taking, its simple interface and innovative features allow me to have cohesive and organically flowing notes every time.
-It’s also amazing to see how intricate my pages and notes look at the end of the day with all the links and added elements to them, which motivate me even more to make them refined and complex in the future.
+It’s also amazing to see how intricate my pages and notes look at the end of the day with all the links and added elements to them, which motivates me, even more, to make them refined and complex in the future.